alexanderhale/home-assistant/README.md

 If you included GApps in your LineageOS installation, you could skip F-Droid and get Termux (in then next step) from the Google Play store instead.
 At the time of writing, some of the Termux add-ons are paid in Google Play (but free in F-Droid).
 You could even install Termux directly from source, if you wanted to avoid repositoiries completely - but this guide will assume that Termux will be downloaded from an app repository.

 ## Install Termux
 Most of the Home Assistant installation work will be done on the command line.
 The most robust UNIX console emulator for Android is Termux.
 To get Termux, head to F-Droid or Google Play.
 Search for [Termux](https://f-droid.org/en/packages/com.termux), download it, and install it.
-While you're here, download and install [Termux:API](https://f-droid.org/en/packages/com.termux.api/) and [Termux:Boot](https://f-droid.org/en/packages/com.termux.boot) as well - we'll need them later.
+While you're here, download and install [Termux:API](https://f-droid.org/en/packages/com.termux.api/) and [Termux:Boot](https://f-droid.org/en/packages/com.termux.boot) too - we'll need them later.

-Since Termux is a command-line, some typing is required, which is not the most conducive to a tablet touch-screen.
+The typing experience on a tablet touch-screen isn't the most conducive to using a command line.
 If you have one, connecting a Bluetooth keyboard would be helpful.
 If not, you could try a modified on-screen keyboard like [Hacker's Keyboard](https://f-droid.org/en/packages/org.pocketworkstation.pckeyboard/).
-Before the configuration section later on, we'll connect to the tablet via SSH, so that you can use your computer for the heavier typing required in that section.
+Later on, we'll connect to the tablet via SSH, so you can use your computer for configuration and file transfers.

 ## Install Packages
 Open up the Termux app.
-Look around a little bit - notice that your home directory is `/data/data/com.termux/files/home/`, and the `etc` directory (where packages will be installed) is at `/data/data/com.termux/files/usr/etc/`.
+Notice that your home directory is `/data/data/com.termux/files/home/`, and the `etc` directory (where packages will be installed) is at `/data/data/com.termux/files/usr/etc/`.
 This is different than a standard UNIX operating system.

 The package manager in Termux is `pkg`, which is a wrapper around `apt`.
 You can also use the `apt` command directly, but there's usually no need to do so.